 Can I eat normally with dentures?

-It’s a good idea to start with softer foods until you are comfortable with your dentures but in time you should be able to eat most of your favorite foods.
+It’s a good idea to start with softer foods until you are comfortable wearing them but in time you should be able to eat most of your favorite foods.
 There are a few things you should avoid, however.
 Some foods that are hard like nuts and some raw vegetables, or have hard pieces like popcorn, can be harmful to dentures.
 Candy or other really sticky foods also pose a problem for denture wearers and should be avoided.
 Chewing gum is also troublesome because it sticks to the denture and could break the adhesive seal.

 What types of dentures are there?